Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/phase-3-C-Information-systems-architecture.md

 5) Communication Plan (Phase A, same in B)
 6) Organization Model for Enterprise Architecture (Preliminary Phase, same in B)
 7) Tailored Architecture Framework (Preliminary Phase, same in B)
+   - customized to suit the specific needs, culture, and maturity of an organization.
 8) Data Principles (The TOGAF Standard: ADM Techniques)
    - data principles and you can read about that in the specification
 9) Approved Statement of Architecture Work (Phase A)
 10) Architecture Vision (Phase A)
 11) Architecture Repository (Preliminary Phase)